9yen/go-blog/README.md

 INSERT INTO users (username, email, password_hash, role, created_at, updated_at)
 VALUES ('admin', 'admin@example.com', '$2a$10$...', 'admin', NOW(), NOW());
 ```

-Or use a Go script to generate the hash.

 ## Project Structure